denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 available crevices with stored data, far from the immediate contexts of inscription.

-This inherent duplicity of electromagnetic inscription, as I argue here, results in conflicting critical accounts in the scholarly literature.
+This inherent duplicity elicits conflicting critical accounts.
 Furthermore, it engenders a fundamental alienation from the material contexts of digital knowledge production.
 Reading digitally takes place, in part, at quantum scale, beyond the reach of humans senses.
 Clandestine forces of capital and control subsequently contest such newly found microscopic expanses, thus limiting the scope of possible interpretive activity.
-Such alienation ultimately threatens critical disempowerment. *Laminate textuality* is meant to name the condition by which inscriptions fracture to occupy multiple surfaces and topographies at the same time.
-By traversing these difficult terrains, I hope to ground our theoretical intuitions historically, not just as a matter of theoretical conjecture but as material grounds that support all intellectual labor.
-My primary contribution is therefore primarily historical, with the aim of anchoring the more theoretical portions of the essay within specific, emerging affordances of computer media.
+Such alienation ultimately threatens critical disempowerment. *Laminate text* is meant to name the condition by which a singular inscription fractures to simultaneously occupy multiple surfaces and topographies.
+By traversing these difficult terrains, I hope to ground our theoretical intuitions historically, not just as a matter of theoretical conjecture but as material grounds that can support the everyday labor of reading and writing.
+My contribution is therefore primarily historical, with the aim of anchoring the more theoretical portions of the essay within specific, emerging affordances of computer media.

 ## Literary Composites